dustinbturner/neutral-theme/README.md

-# Zed - Neutral Theme
+# Neutral Theme

 A clean, minimal theme for the [Zed editor](https://zed.dev/) featuring a neutral color palette.

 ## Description

-Zed - Neutral is designed to provide a distraction-free coding experience with a carefully selected color palette that reduces eye strain while maintaining good readability.
+Neutral Theme is designed to provide a distraction-free coding experience with a carefully selected color palette that reduces eye strain while maintaining good readability.
 The theme uses neutral grays with thoughtful accent colors based on Tailwind's color palettes.

 ## Features